numpy/numpy-dtypes/README.md

     sudo port install py26-numpy py26-scipy py26-matplotlib py26-cvxopt

+cvxopt is GPL, so we isolate the LP solver interface inside the `cvxopt` script.
+Thus, the `cvxopt` script is GPL, but the rest of the code is BSD.

 *Update*: In order to take advantage of the exact probabilities provided by `exact`, `heads-up` uses a fixed precision rational number dtype that I wrote for numpy.
 Unfortunately, this uncovered several bugs in numpy.
 Therefore, in order to use